St Vincent's Industrial School, Goldenbridge: History

 The Sisters of Mercy order was founded by Catherine McAuley in Dublin in 1831.
 In 1855, Cardinal Paul Cullen invited the Sisters of Mercy to provide a rehabilitation service to women who had been incarcerated in Mountjoy Prison, by educating them and preparing them for final release.
 The convict refuge was opened in 1856.
 The Sisters continued with this work until 1883.

 In 1880 a building within Goldenbridge convent was certified as an industrial school and named St Vincent’s Industrial School.
 It opened with an initial intake of 30 girls.
 In 1883 the convict refuge was converted into an industrial school.
 The industrial school closed in 1983.

-Throughout the early 20th century, the Industrial School would receive children from the Dublin Police Court system, who had been convicted of crimes under the Industrial Schools Act 1868 and the Children Act 1908.
+Throughout the early 20th century, the Industrial School would receive children from the Dublin Police Court system, who had been convicted of crimes under the Industrial Schools Act 1868 and the Children Act 1908 (8 Edw.
+7. c.
+67).
 These crimes fell into the categories of homelessness, wandering, destitution, begging, lack of proper guardianship, and non-attendance at school.
 Children as young as three years old would be sentenced to incarceration in an institution until their 16th birthday.

 About thirty sisters were housed in the convent at Goldenbridge, which housed a large national school and a laundry which closed in the 1950s.
 Few of the sisters worked in the industrial school.